Nefti-sama/sphinx-docx/docs/source/customization.rst

 .. rubric:: Footnotes

 .. [#Problematic]
-    The Problematic style is used only when some errors exists in documents (e.g. using non-exsistence cross reference, unknown rorles).
+    The Problematic style is used only where the document has an error (a cross reference to a missing target, an unknown role), so defining it is rarely necessary.
-    Then it is almost unnecessary to define this style.
 .. [#FootnoteExample] This is Footnote Text.

 .. _`user_defined_styles_section`: